aaltsys/doc-server3/install/05_backup.rst

 #############################

 The AAltSys Server provides robust, simple, and inexpensive options for data backup.
-While backups can be written to DVDs for a small amount of information, we recommend using an auto-mounted eSATA drive to handle large data sets.
+Backups can be written to DVDs for a small amount of information, but we recommend using auto-mounted USB or eSATA drives to handle large data sets.

 Restoring Backups
 =============================

 Backups are stored in Duplicity rsync format.
 Duplicity is available for free on Linux and Mac.
-The Linux version of Duplicity can execute on Windows under Cygwin, and an ISO image of Duplicity encapsulated in Cygwin is being developed.
+The Linux version of Duplicity can execute on Windows under Cygwin; an ISO image of Duplicity encapsulated in Cygwin is being developed.

 .. _backup_configuration:

 Performing a Demand Backup
 =============================

-To manually perform a backup on Zentyal 2.2 (latest) run one of the following commands::
+To manually perform a backup on Zentyal 2.2 or later run one of the following commands::

   sudo /usr/share/zentyal-ebackup/backup-tool --full